 The information presented on the dashboard is compiled from a number of datasets maintained by UNEP-WCMC, and is a demonstration of the range of work we undertake.
 In many cases the information is based on ‘live’ data pulled from one of our applications, and it changes over time.
 For example, Most Imported / Exported Species will change as trade data are entered into the CITES trade database.
 In other cases (such as Estimated Biodiversity Loss) the information is the result of modeling or the compilation of a specific data set.

-This figure gives an indication of the loss of biodiversity (proportion of species) using a database of 1.5 million biodiversity records from over 13,000 sites covering more than 27,000 species.
+This figure is an estimate of the average loss of biodiversity (proportion of species) from local ecosystems across the country, using a database of 1.5 million biodiversity records from over 13,000 sites covering more than 27,000 species.
 Biodiversity loss is calculated using estimates of land use in the year 2000 and is compared against a baseline when all habitat was assumed to be natural, and thus biodiversity was 100% intact.
+Note that figures reflect local losses of species, so do not say anything about global or national extinctions of species.

 The figure shown is generated from the PREDICTS Project (Projecting Responses of Ecological Diversity In Changing Terrestrial Systems), which investigates how local biodiversity responds to human pressures.
 This aims ultimately to improve our ability to predict future biodiversity changes.